 Lisa Higginbotham, is a 2009 graduate of the College of Social Work MSSW program and has worked with SWORPS since 2012.
 Ms. Higginbotham advocates to make homeless rare and brief.
 Lisa is responsible for strategic planning for the Knoxville-Knox County Homeless Management Information System (KnoxHMIS), a secure on-line database serving 20 Knoxville community agencies and housing over 45,000 records of persons experiencing homelessness in Knoxville.
 Her recent work has been focused on the development of the Knoxville Community Dashboard on Homelessness.
 This “Dashboard Report” is an at-a-glance informational resource on the issue of homelessness and the performance of homeless service providers in Knoxville, Tennessee.
 Data represented on the Dashboard are aggregated, de-identified client-level data extrapolated from the Knoxville Homeless Management Information System (KnoxHMIS).

-David Patterson, endowed professor of Mental Health Research and Practice in the College of Social Work, helped to conceptualize the Dashboard with Lisa Higginbotham.
+Dr. David Patterson, the Cooper-Herron Endowed Professor of Mental Health Research and Practice at the UT College of Social Work, helped to conceptualize the Dashboard with Ms. Higginbotham.
 “We’re the empirical window into homelessness in Knoxville and Knox County,” said Patterson.
 “We focus on outcomes that let us see what’s making a difference and what’s not making a difference.”
 The experience of homelessness cannot be reduced to sleeping in a cardboard box.
 “We make a lot of assumptions about people who are homeless.
-They have dignity,” said Lisa Higginbotham.
+They have dignity,” said Higginbotham.

-Thecle Ebanks was recognized last week at the NASW-TN Social Work Day on the Hill for winning the 2017 Policy Poster Competition.
+Thecle Ebanks was recognized in March 2017 at the NASW-TN Social Work Day on the Hill for winning the 2017 Policy Poster Competition.

-Thecle is currently a full-time student at the University of Tennessee College of Social Work.
-She is enrolled in the online program that is administered through the Nashville Campus.
-Prior to becoming part of the UT program, Thecle had been working in the social work field for over 10 years.
+Ms. Ebanks is currently a full-time student in the Online MSSW program at the University of Tennessee College of Social Work.
+Prior to becoming part of the UT program, Ms. Ebanks had been working in the social work field for over 10 years.
 She has worked with families, adolescents, and active duty military.
 Thecle's husband is serving in the military and they are stationed at Fort Campbell.